 There are a lot of Oculus Rift games available for people to play.
-Although they might be fun and immersive in terms of virtual reality, they do suffer from lack of content, length, and visual appeal.
-Only a select few like Elite: Dangerous, GTA 5 or Skyrim might give you a good, polished experience (even if the latter doesn’t have a native support).
+Although they might be fun and immersive in terms of virtual reality, they do suffer from a lack of content, length, and visual appeal.

-As a time goes on, we see more and more games being developed with VR in mind, and the multiplayer game called ARK: Survival Evolved is one of them.
+As time goes on, we see more and more games being developed with VR in mind,

 About ARK: Survival Evolved

 You start the game with nothing.
 You wake up naked on a beach while having a mysterious gem-like thing on your left arm.
 Even though the game is quite similar to other survival games like Rust, DayZ, or H1Z1, it does feature a lot more lore, and the story behind it.